-A teacher who has received an end of the year performance review rating of "ineffective" shall not be given preference that would result in that teacher being retained over another teacher who received an end of the year performance rating that is higher than "ineffective."
+A teacher who has received an end of the year performance review rating of "ineffective" (or "Needing Support" after July 1, 2024) shall not be given preference that would result in that teacher being retained over another teacher who received an end of the year performance rating that is higher than "ineffective." (or "Needing Support" after July 1, 2024).